ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 </Router>
 ```

-`RouteView` is declared within `Found`.  `RouteData` is set to the router's current `routeData` object and `DefaultLayout` set to an application Layout `Type`.  `RouteView` renders an instance of `RouteData.Type` as a component within either the page or default layout, and applies any parameters in `RouteData.RouteValues`.
+`RouteView` is declared within `Found`.  `RouteData` is set to the router's current `routeData` object and `DefaultLayout` set to an application Layout `Type`.  `RouteView` renders an instance of `RouteData.Type` as a component within either the a page specific layout or the default layout, and applies any parameters in `RouteData.RouteValues`.

-`NotFound` contains a `LayoutView` component, specifying a layout to use and child content to render.
+`NotFound` contains a `LayoutView` component, specifying a layout to render any child content in.

 ## RouteViewService

 `RouteViewService` is the state management service for the new components.
 It's registered in the WASM and Server Services.
-The Server version a Singleton, but if you have user specific requirments then you may need to make it scoped or have two separate services to manage application and user contexts.
+The Server version can be either a Singleton or Scoped, depending on the application needs.
+You could have two separate services to manage application and user contexts separately.

 ```csharp
 public class RouteViewService